What is a DEC?

 CEGEP is not only for Quebec residents.
 Out of province students wishing to study at Dawson must produce equivalent high school diplomas.
 Also, the student fee structure is not the same as for Quebec residents.
 Consult our student fees.

 Dawson College offers 26 programs, five of which prepare you for entry to university, called Pre-University programs, and 21 that give you the skills and practice to enter the workforce directly, these are called Technical programs, also referred to as Career programs.

-Technical programs must be completed in a specific sequence, generally over a three-year period (six semesters).
-The 21 Technical Programs offered at Dawson are arranged here by general area of study.
+- Technical programs must be completed in a specific sequence, generally over a three-year period (six semesters).

 Frequently Asked Questions When Choosing a Program